mcc-us/bookkeeping/_posts/2024-01-28-trial-balance.md

 6. Communication Tool: The trial balance can be used as a communication tool for stakeholders like managers, investors, or auditors.
 It provides a concise overview of the company's financial standing, facilitating discussions and decision-making.

-Overall, a trial balance is a valuable tool at various stages of the accounting process.
-It promotes accuracy, identifies potential issues, facilitates financial statement preparation, and serves as an internal control measure.